Skip to contents

 .data

-the data frame to be processed
+A data frame to be processed.

 .what